WanjikuWangechi/Star-field/README.md

 # Star-field
-Stars o a gradient background
+Stars on a gradient background